 Our challenge was to design a mobile application that allows individuals of any gender to learn about, compare, and choose a contraception method.

-A mobile chatbot that helps users navigate personal and complex decisions around reproductive health through compassionate, private conversation.
+A mobile chatbot that helps users navigate complex decisions on reproductive health through compassionate conversation.
+Users can clarify personal values, learn about birth control methods, and receive personalized recommendations in an accessible, values-driven way.

 Seeking something less prescriptive, conversational AI stood out as a potential tool for navigating complex, personal decisions in a user-empowered way.